 Make an Appointment

-Achilles Tendonitis
+Achilles Tendonitis in Picklebasll

 Achilles tendonitis is a chronic condition that develops as a result of repetitive stress to the Achilles tendon.
-In addition, many of the factors involved in development of plantar fasciitis can also bring on Achilles tendonitis.
+In addition, many of the factors involved in the development of plantar fasciitis can also bring on Achilles tendonitis.
 In addition, athletes who take certain antibiotics or have high blood pressure are also at greater risk.

 Achilles tendonitis can begin with mild pain on the back of the heel to just below the calf muscle but can gradually worsen over time.